| Title: | Test Surveys by Simulating Spatially-Correlated Populations |

 n_sims |

-Number of simulations to produce |
+Number of survey simulations to generate. |

 trawl_dim |

-Trawl width and distance (same units as grid) |
+Numeric vector specifying trawl width and distance (same units as the grid). |

 min_sets |

-Minimum number of sets per strat |
+Minimum number of sets per stratum. |

 set_den |

-Set density (number of sets per grid unit squared) |
+Set density (number of sets per unit area). |

 resample_cells |

-sim <- sim_abundance(ages = 1:5, years = 1:5) %>% sim_distribution(grid = make_grid(res = c(20, 20))) ## Multiple calls can be useful for defining a custom series of sets standard_sets <- sim_sets(sim, year <= 2, set_den = 2 / 1000) reduced_sets <- sim_sets(sim, year > 2 & !cell %in% 1:100, set_den = 1 / 1000) sets <- rbind(standard_sets, reduced_sets) sets$set <- seq(nrow(sets)) # Important - make sure set has a unique ID. survey <- sim_survey(sim, custom_sets = sets) plot_survey(survey, which_year = 3, which_sim = 1)
+sim <- sim_abundance(ages = 1:5, years = 1:5) |> sim_distribution(grid = make_grid(res = c(20, 20))) # Define different sets for early and later years standard_sets <- sim_sets(sim, year <= 2, set_den = 2 / 1000) reduced_sets <- sim_sets(sim, year > 2 & !cell %in% 1:100, set_den = 1 / 1000) sets <- rbind(standard_sets, reduced_sets) sets$set <- seq(nrow(sets)) # Ensure each set has a unique ID survey <- sim_survey(sim, custom_sets = sets) plot_survey(survey, which_year = 3, which_sim = 1)sim <- sim_abundance(ages = 1:5, years = 1:5) |> sim_distribution(grid = make_grid(res = c(20, 20))) # Define different sets for early and later years standard_sets <- sim_sets(sim, year <= 2, set_den = 2 / 1000) reduced_sets <- sim_sets(sim, year > 2 & !cell %in% 1:100, set_den = 1 / 1000) sets <- rbind(standard_sets, reduced_sets) sets$set <- seq(nrow(sets)) # Ensure each set has a unique ID survey <- sim_survey(sim, custom_sets = sets) plot_survey(survey, which_year = 3, which_sim = 1)

-sim_survey( sim, n_sims = 1, q = sim_logistic(), trawl_dim = c(1.5, 0.02), resample_cells = FALSE, binom_error = TRUE, min_sets = 2, set_den = 2/1000, lengths_cap = 500, ages_cap = 10, age_sampling = "stratified", age_length_group = 1, age_space_group = "division", custom_sets = NULL, light = TRUE )
+sim_survey( sim, n_sims = 1, q = sim_logistic(), trawl_dim = c(1.5, 0.02), resample_cells = FALSE, binom_error = TRUE, min_sets = 2, set_den = 2/1000, lengths_cap = 500, ages_cap = 10, age_sampling = "stratified", age_length_group = 1, age_space_group = "division", custom_sets = NULL, light = TRUE )sim_survey( sim, n_sims = 1, q = sim_logistic(), trawl_dim = c(1.5, 0.02), resample_cells = FALSE, binom_error = TRUE, min_sets = 2, set_den = 2/1000, lengths_cap = 500, ages_cap = 10, age_sampling = "stratified", age_length_group = 1, age_space_group = "division", custom_sets = NULL, light = TRUE )

 sim |